pcda17/pcda17.github.io/PCDA Final Projects - Democracy and Freedom.md

 >Choose an online data/metadata source, preferably the one you’re using for your final project.
 Using techniques from last week’s readings, present a quantitative exploration of the data using descriptive statistics and two or three visualizations.
 Up to two of these may be histograms, accompanied by another graphical format of your choice.
 You may use numerical values included in the collection or quantify some aspect of the data using techniques learned earlier in the course.
 In 300 words, describe your process and findings.
 Submit your code in a Jupyter notebook.

 - Plot usage rates of "freedom" and "democracy" over all texts in selected corpus, comparing results to [Google Ngam Viewer](https://books.google.com/ngrams/graph?content=freedom%2Cdemocracy&year_start=1800&year_end=2010&corpus=15&smoothing=3&share=&direct_url=t1%3B%2Cfreedom%3B%2Cc0%3B.t1%3B%2Cdemocracy%3B%2Cc0).
-- Plot in-progress hand coding data over time.
+- Plot data from hand-coded excerpts over time (likely partial results).

-- ​
+  ​

 ## Week 9
 >Share your complete, cleaned dataset for the final project.
 In 200 words, describe the collection and the work you’ve done to shape and/or augment it.
 Submit a sample of your collection and/or processing code in a Jupyter notebook.

 - Dataset contents:
-  - Cleaned metadata table for full corpus
+  - Cleaned metadata table for full text corpus
   - Cleaned text files for full corpus
   - Collection of ~200 text excerpts with assigned codes